The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-H Coslett is a Neurologist in Philadelphia, Pennsylvania.
+H Coslett is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Coslett is rated as an Advanced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Lewy Body Dementia (LBD), Herpes Simplex Encephalitis, Neuronal Intranuclear Inclusion Disease (NIID), and Memory Loss.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Lewy Body Dementia (LBD), Herpes Simplex Encephalitis, Neuronal Intranuclear Inclusion Disease (NIID), and Memory Loss.
+Dr. Coslett is board certified in Neurology, 1983.
 Dr. Coslett is currently accepting new patients.

 Advanced in Primary Progressive Aphasia